 Start a Database

-This section explains how to start a database.
+This article explains how to start a database.

 This procedure can be carried out using the Administration API or ConfD.